 Another disappointing bit of news concerns my knee (again!)
 The ligaments in both knee and foot had started to show a marked improvement, I had managed to walk to Foxton with Harry and Peter (for lunch) with the aim of walking back, but having reached my destination I sensibly got Charlotte to pick me up as knee and foot were feeling sore, I am now wary of pushing things too far.
 Bones and ligaments continued to improve to the point where Sue and I thought I could manage a couple of days walking in the beautiful Derbyshire countryside, so we booked a couple of hotels and planned a few walks and venues to visit.
 On Saturday the 13th (that number should have been a warning) along with Peter and Paul I spent a pleasant afternoon and evening at the Langton’s Beer Festival.
-Gratefully, Paul’s wife Louise, took us home.
+Gratefully, Paul’s wife Louise took us home.
 After being dropped off outside the house, as I stepped off the pavement to cross the road my knee exploded in pain.
-Certainly the medial collateral ligament had given way but this time it felt even worse.
-After a visit to the doctor; x-rays on foot, ankle and knee, a further telephone consultation, I now have physiotherapy sessions and an Orthopaedic specialist consultation in arrangement.
+Certainly, the medial collateral ligament had given way but this time it felt even worse.
+After a visit to the doctor; x-rays on my foot, ankle and knee, a further telephone consultation, I now have physiotherapy sessions and an Orthopaedic specialist consultation in the arrangement.

 Early in July, Jamie and Tommy spent a weekend in North Wales and visited Nan’s bench and castle.
 The weather was as good as on our visit a couple of weeks prior.
 Whilst there they also visited the Pontcysyllte Aqueduct over which (rash as ever) Jamie decided to jump.

 Jamie’s project on building a garage/carport has been completed.
 I along with some of his friends helped out at various stages but most of the work he did himself.
 Quite an impressive bit of building and carpentry work.